Learn to provide initial help to someone experiencing a mental health problem before professional help is sought.

 Need this training?

 This training is delivered workshop-style and can be delivered at your workplace, but is also offered externally by CHG as a public course (details below).

-Looking to register in an upcoming public MHFA course?
-Click on one of the below links to book online.
+Looking to register in an upcoming course?
+Click ‘Register Now’ and complete the online booking form.

 - November 19, 2019 - November 20, 2019

 8:45 am - 3:30 pm